Glossary of University terms

 A signed statement from a registered medical practitioner, health practitioner or approved health specialist certifying a period of time during which a student is/has been affected by a medical condition impacting on their academic participation and/or attendance.
 Medical certificates are legal documents.
 For more information see the Definitions section in the Assessment Policies and Procedures Manual.

-A stream of courses within a program which are related in content and comprising up to 18 units (usually four courses).
+A stream of courses within a program that is related in content and comprising up to 18 units (usually four courses).
 A minor is generally a subset of courses within a major and is not included on a student's parchment.

 The manner in which a student is undertaking a program.
 There are two modes of delivery:

-Internal mode includes face to face components such as lectures, tutorials, practicals, workshops or seminars that may be offered at a University campus, or delivered at another location.
-Courses delivered in internal mode may be offered as intensives which will allow them to be completed in a shorter period of time.
+- Internal mode includes face to face components such as lectures, tutorials, practicals, workshops or seminars that may be offered at a University campus, or delivered at another location.
+Courses delivered in internal mode may be offered as intensives allowing them to be completed in a shorter period of time.

 An offshore provider teaches their program with quality assurance from UniSA.
 Credit transfer is normally available on completion of the offshore program.

 A process for ensuring that consistency of marking occurs within courses and across the program, such that the same level of achievement is similarly rewarded.
 Moderation should demonstrate that markers make the same judgement at different points in time in relation to the same level of performance.

 An offshore program where the medium of instruction and assessment is in a language other than English (for example Mandarin).

 An agreement between two or more countries or jurisdictions whereby a graduate qualification is reciprocally recognised by the relevant accrediting body(s) in each country or jurisdiction that is party to the agreement.